sindresorhus/grunt-concurrent/readme.md

 *The output will be messy when combining certain tasks.
 This option is best used with tasks that don't exit like `watch` and `nodemon` to monitor the output of long-running concurrent tasks.*

+### omitLogIndentation

+Type: `boolean`<br>
+Default: `false`

+You can optionally omit the indentation in the log output of your concurrent tasks by specifying the `omitLogIndentation` option.
+This can be useful for running tasks in parallel for a stdout parser which expect no indentation, e.g. TeamCity tests.

 ## License